How to Prevent An Airline From Losing Your Luggage & 5 Things Never to Pack in Your Checked Bag

 2. Use a smart bag tag

 You guys this is a game changer.
 I got one after the last time an airline lost my bag and it has helped me have peace of mind ever since.
-You can shop it on Amazon here and then you can literally track your bag yourself, so you don’t have to drive yourself crazy with the old-school tracker websites the airlines give you.
+You can shop it on Apple here and then you can literally track your bag yourself, so you don’t have to drive yourself crazy with the old-school tracker websites the airlines give you.

 3. Check In Early